TheRealAnonymous008/Thesis-Playground/v3/notes.md

 # TODOs
-* Change the scheme to have everything train per batch rather than independently.
+* Hypernet should copy PPO and have steps for optimizing towards target
 * Use GAE.
 * Change activation from LeakyRELU to RELU
 * Change the SND metric and normalize it by dividing by the number of agent pairs used.